 Next, plan the logistics.
-Determine how you will get your products to and from the event and how you will set up.
+Determine how you will get your products to and from the event and how you will set up your booth.
 Some events allow you to rent tents and tables, which is convenient because your space will be partially set up when you arrive.
 You may also want to recruit or schedule employees to help you work your booth.
 Depending on the traffic of the event, having extra hands can help with customer service and give you coverage when you need to take a break.

 - Weather gear, such as umbrellas and waterproof containers to store your goods if it rains, a portable fan if it’s hot, and zip ties and weights if it’s windy.

 - Drinks and healthy snacks that keep you hydrated and provide energy.
-Festival hours can be long, and you don’t to be hungry or thirsty.
+Festival hours can be long, and you don’t want to be hungry or thirsty.

-Find a POS designed just for your business
+POS software for your business

 Design Your Booth